It was 24 years ago that Jason and I first met! Here is the beginning of our love story:

 I enjoyed the meal, as I always did at Sherri’s house.
 After supper the boys were all going Go Carting.
 It was the Friday after my week of teachers’ meetings, and in all honesty I was exhausted, so I didn’t join them.
 It had been a pleasant evening, although Jason didn’t say much.

-A few days later I was surprised to get a phone call.
+Surprisingly, a few days later I received his phone call.
 “Hi, Esther.
 This is Jason.
-I met you the other night at the Bossard’s.”
+I met you the other night at the Sherri’s.”

 “Yes, Hi!”
 I replied.